Skip to content

 / Capabilities

-CCTV, fire alarm, hydrant, PAVA voice-alarm, access control, nurse call, boom barriers and security screening — engineered to NBC, IS and NFPA codes and integrated through one command surface.
+CCTV, fire alarm, hydrant, PAVA voice-alarm, access control, nurse call and boom barriers — engineered to NBC, IS and NFPA codes on one command surface.

 CCTV & Surveillance